Wombats Rest, South Australia

 Wombats Rest is a locality in the Australian state of South Australia located in the state’s east on the western side of the Murray River about 133 km north-east of the state capital of Adelaide and about 94 km north-east of the municipal seat of Mannum.

 Its boundaries were created on 27 March 2003, for the “long established name.”

-Land use within Wombats Rest is entirely residential accommodation whose historical use is for “‘holiday’ occupancy” and which is known as a shack site in Australia.
+Land use within Wombats Rest is entirely residential accommodation, with historical use for “‘holiday’ occupancy”, which is known as a shack site in Australia.
 Development within the locality has limits due to its location within the Murray River’s floodplain to “minimise damage to buildings” caused by regular flooding.

-The 2016 Australian census which was conducted in August 2016, reports that Wombats Rest had a population of zero.

 Wombats Rest is located within the federal division of Barker, the state electoral district of Chaffey and the local government area of the Mid Murray Council.